Tiffany-Bergett/Data_projects_TripleTen/Animation Movies/README.md

 ### Description:
 - 1 Tableau Story made from 6 Dashboards and 14 visuals
 - Includes parameters, calculations, sets, and a final presentation of the Tableau Story.
-- Purpose was to create a visually compelling story from a provided dataset in 4 days with Tableau and collaboration.

 ### Assumptions:
-- The main genre was the 1st one listed, analysis was based on main genre.
+- The main genre was the 1st one listed, analysis was based on the main genre.
 - Missing values or inconsistencies in the data are minimal and can be ignored.
 - The provided data was clean when provided to us.

 ### Process:
 First, We held a Google Meet to organize our team details and technical details on how to best seemlessly share the work between time zones and workstations.
-Then, team member Michelle explored, filtered, and cleaned the data through Jupyter notebook via python.
+Then, team member Michelle explored, filtered, and cleaned the data through Jupyter Notebook via Python.
 Next, we took turns passing the Tableau Workbook between members via Discord Chat based on availability.
 Keeping in constant connection and collaboration about our live edits through the same chat.
-Simultaneously, preparing the presentation requirments, outline, and details in the same collaborative method via Discord and .txt file.
+Simultaneously, preparing the presentation requirements, outline, and details in the same collaborative method via Discord and .txt file.
-Lastly, We recorded our assigned portions of the presentation and used video manipulation to make it one seemless video presentaion.
+Lastly, We recorded our assigned portions of the presentation and used video manipulation to make it one seamless video presentation.

 ### Findings:
 - The United States produces the most animated movies, but production is happening far and wide across the globe.
-- The most produced genre was Comedy until the 1970's when Family films took over.
-Except for a brief period at the begining of the pandemic when Documentaries were Top.
+- The most produced genre was Comedy until the 1970s when Family films took over.
+Except for a brief period at the beginning of the pandemic when Documentaries were Top.
 - English the primary language of animated movies.
 - Original Language had a positive correlation with film runtime.
-- Animated movies have been steadily getting longer over time until the 2008 recession, have had steadily declined since.
+- Animated movies have been steadily getting longer over time until the 2008 recession, and have steadily declined since.
 - Pixar, when in conjunction with Disney had the highest revenue at 7.9 Billion.
 - Frozen 2 made the highest revenue at 1.45 Billion.
-- There is a direct corellation between budget size and revenue.
+- There is a direct correlation between budget size and revenue.
-- Sequals bring more money in than their original titles.
+- Sequels bring more money in than their original titles.
 - ONF | NFB has the most produced films yet does not reach near the top in revenue.
-- Sleeping Beauty had highest verage vote scores.
+- Sleeping Beauty had the highest average vote scores.
-- Elemental had highest Popularity scores
+- Elemental had the highest Popularity scores

 ### Results:
-Collaborative Brainstorming: I effectively worked with a team to identify interesting stories within provided datasets.
+Collaborative Brainstorming: I effectively worked with a team to identify interesting stories within the provided datasets.
 Data-Driven Storytelling: I focused on insights supported by data, ensuring clear and ethical use of information.
 Visual Storytelling: I created unique data visualizations that complemented the narrative and communicated key points effectively.
 Presentation Skills: I participated in crafting a clear and concise presentation that showcased our project's findings within a limited timeframe.